abdualdeen/rnamake-portal-frontend/DEV-GIT-GUIDELINE.md

 ## Others:

-### I need to update my branch from develop, it is behind:
+### "I need to update my branch from develop, it is behind" and creating a PR:

-1. commit changes to your branch first and push.
+1. Commit changes to your branch first and push.

 2. `git switch dev`